 (2) Notwithstanding subsection (1), the Minister shall not give directions to the Commission with respect to the distribution of moneys under sections 22 and 24.

-(3) The text of any direction given under subsection (1) shall be included in the annual report submitted by the accountable authority of the Commission under section 66 of the Financial Administration and Audit Act 1985.
+(3) The text of any direction given under subsection (1) shall be included in the annual report submitted by the accountable authority of the Commission under Part 5 of the Financial Management Act 2006.

 (4) Subsection (1) has effect subject to the Statutory Corporations (Liability of Directors) Act 1996.

-[Section 7 amended by No. 41 of 1996 s.3.]
+[Section 7 amended by No. 41 of 1996 s.3; No. 77 of 2006 s.
+17.]

 8. Commission trading name or symbol